 Added on 28 Oct 2025 · Wired · Direct Risks

 Apparently, according to the company itself in a rare display of honesty, untold numbers of ChatGPT users may be in crisis while using the app or otherwise show signs of being at risk.
 Gives little other information, but still.
+Archived.

 👋︎ Behind Every "Smart" AI Tool Lies a Human Cleaning Up Its Chaos